kakashrao/kakashrao/README.md

 - 👋 Hi, I’m Akash
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Angular
+- 🌱 I want to became a MEAN stack developer.
 - 💞️ I’m looking to collaborate on frontend web projects
 - 📫 How to reach me kakashrao.2021@gmail.com